Where to Go for the Right Type of Medical Care

 • Pink eye

-Video visits are available 24/7 with no appointment necessary.
-You will need internet access and a smartphone, tablet or computer to chat with a physician or medical professional from the comfort of your home – or wherever you may be. eVisits are another virtual care option available that allow you to have a consultation via email with a nurse who can provide you a care plan and prescribe medicine if needed.
+For your virtual visit, you will need internet access and a smartphone, tablet or computer to chat with a physician or medical professional from the comfort of your home — or wherever you may be.

 You should visit urgent care if you have: